-How is the Wheeler Centre addressing risks associated with the novel coronavirus (COVID-19)?
+How is the Wheeler Centre addressing risks associated with the Covid-19 coronavirus?

 Do I have to book?